 Employers generally prefer candidates who have an associate’s degree in biomedical technology or engineering.
 Depending on the area of specialization, repairers may need a bachelor’s degree, especially for advancement.

-New workers generally start by observing and helping experienced repairers for 3 to 6 months.
-As they learn, workers tend to work more independently while still under supervision.
+New workers generally observe and help experienced repairers for 3 to 6 months to start.
+As they learn, workers gradually become more independent while still under supervision.

 Each piece of equipment is different, so medical equipment repairers must learn each one separately.
 In some cases, this requires studying a machine’s technical specifications and operating manual.
 Medical device manufacturers also may provide technical training.

 Medical equipment technology is rapidly evolving, and new devices are frequently introduced.
 Repairers must continually update their skills and knowledge of new technologies and equipment through seminars and self-study.
 The original equipment manufacturers (OEMs) may also offer training.

 Licenses, Certifications, and Registrations

 Although not mandatory, certification can demonstrate competence and professionalism, making candidates more attractive to employers.
 It can also increase a repairer’s opportunities for advancement.
 Most manufacturers and employers, particularly those in hospitals, often pay for their in-house medical repairers to become certified.

 Some associations offer certifications for medical equipment repairers.
 For example, the Association for the Advancement of Medical Instrumentation (AAMI) offers certification in three specialty areas—Certified Biomedical Equipment Technician (CBET), Certified Radiology Equipment Specialists (CRES), and Certified Laboratory Equipment Specialist (CLES).

 Communication skills.
 Medical equipment repairers must effectively communicate technical information by telephone, in writing, and in person when speaking to clients, supervisors, and co-workers.